WolfpackPSS/wolfpackpss.github.io/_posts/2016-10-04-history-of-the-pack-songs-of-love.md

 It was a galaxy thirsty for war.
 &nbsp;

-Having finished off Victrix Mortalis, Wolfpack made a good standing for themselves.
+Having routed Victrix Mortalis, Wolfpack made a good standing for themselves.
 Solidly securing their own foothold in the galaxy.
 They were surpassed only by the Dark Matter Heroes and Elder Drivers.

 Wolfpack even gave a strong account of themselves among the top captains.
 One of the pack's new recruits, OliveOyl, placed herself in 5th.
 Despite being hospitalized after a ruptured bulkhead smashed into her shoulder and shattered her arm.
 Lord Commander WarWolff was close behind at 8th.
 &nbsp;